DVERTOAI/Dverto-QMS-Wiki/OBSERVATION.md

 ## Status Values

 The observation status can be one of the following:
-- `Open`: Initial status for new observations
+- `open`: Initial status for new observations
 - `In Progress`: Observation is being worked on
 - `Closed`: Observation has been completed